standardsemiconductor/lion/README.md

 ## Features
 ### Current Support
-Architecture: RV32I (no FENCE, ECALL, EBREAK) -- Default configuration
+Architecture: RV32I (no FENCE, ECALL, EBREAK)

 ### Future Support
-**All features will be added in a configurable manner extending the default configuration noted above**
+**All features will be added in a configurable manner extending the base RV32I configuration noted above**
 * Zicsr, Control and Status Register (CSR) Instructions
 * CSR registers
 * RV32IM